For some, legacy systems have worked just fine, but will that always be the case?

 If the legacy system fits the budget, again, who can argue that?
 How much will it cost switching to a new setup?
 How easy will it be to use?
 Can you guarantee the same quality of reporting and ability to service clients on a new system?

-You might think everything is fine, but advancements in asset management technology have come a long way.
+You might think (or have thought) everything is fine, but advancements in financial technology have come a long way.

-If manual processes, slow reporting, admin work, and no mobile- or web-based applications available for your clients are what defines your organizational practices, you may fall behind the competition.
+If manual processes, slow reporting, data integration issues, remote connectivity issues, and no mobile- or web-based applications available for your clients are what defines your organizational practices, you may fall behind the competition.

 What you should consider instead:

-Manual work not automated is a missed opportunity.
 So much time can be freed up by passing on various investment-, operations-, and compliance-related tasks to a third-party provider, and likely it can be performed at a lower cost than done in-house.
-Instead of spending more time with clients or focusing on business development, you are consumed by administration work.
+Instead of spending more time with clients or focusing on business development, you are consumed by manual and mundane work.

 Doing manual, time-consuming, and repetitive tasks is, well, inconvenient.
 Whether it’s rebalancing portfolios to match the model or running the reconciliation reports, you don’t have to spend so much time on this work.
 And it’s not just inconvenient for you, but for your clients.
 The clients, especially younger ones, are increasingly accustomed to accessing accounts on their phones or tablets whenever they want.
 If they can’t access their investment details right away, on their devices. your competitors will make sure they can.